 Y’a toujours des sam’dis soirs 1982

 Fais moi calin 1982

 Kalisha Kalima 1988

 1977 ... the Disco Masterpiece !
-One title, THIS title, was enough for this young singer out of nowhere to simultaneously obtain fame, fortune and a direct ticket to posterity.
-He signed here quite simply one of the biggest dance hits of all time, just that.
+A single title, THIS title, was enough for this young singer out of nowhere to simultaneously obtain fame, fortune and a direct ticket to posterity.
+He signs here quite simply one of the biggest dance hits of all time, just that.
 CULT !

 1978 ... we suspect that it will be literally impossible for the singer to match the exceptional performance he achieved on the previous track.
 Especially when we see the overall average quality of this title ...